Chittagong: Media and communications

-There are various newspapers, including daily newspapers, opposition newspapers, and business newspapers, based in Chittagong.
+Various newspapers, including daily, opposition, and business newspapers, are based in Chittagong.
 Daily newspapers include Dainik Azadi, Peoples View, The Daily Suprobhat Bangladesh, Daily Purbokone, Life, Karnafuli, Jyoti, Rashtrobarta and Azan.
 Furthermore, there are several weekly and monthly newspapers.
 These include weeklies such as Chattala, Jyoti, Sultan, Chattagram Darpan, and the monthlies such as Sanshodhani, Purobi, Mukulika, and Simanto.
 The only press council in Chittagong is the Chittagong Press Club.
-Government-owned Bangladesh Television, with its Chittagong station, and Bangladesh Betar have transmission centers in the city.
-A local online news & media Channel based on the Chittagonian language was launched in 2016 called CplusTv, gained vast popularity.
-The channel is YouTube- and social network-based, and it reached the 1 million followers milestone on Facebook.
+Government-owned Bangladesh Television, with its Chittagong station, and Bangladesh Betar have transmission centres in the city.
+Privately owned Ekushey Television formerly broadcast on VHF channel 9 in Chittagong during its existence on terrestrial television.

-Chittagong has been featured in all aspects of Bangladeshi popular culture, including television, movies, journals, music and books.
+Chittagong has been featured in all aspects of Bangladeshi popular culture, including television, movies, journals, music, and books.
 Nearly all televisions and radios in Bangladesh have coverage in Chittagong.
 Renowned Bollywood film director Ashutosh Gowariker directed a movie based on the 1930s Chittagong Uprising, Movie's name is Khelein Hum Jee Jaan Sey in which Abhishek Bachchan played the lead role.